simplyhexagonal/create-jscad-project/README.md

 - 🚀 **Easy Setup**: Initialize your JsCad project with a single command.
 - 💻 **TypeScript Support**: Leverage the power of TypeScript for more robust code.
 - 🔁 **Hot Reload Preview**: Instantly view changes in your CAD design as you code.
+- 🔧 **Automatic Interactive Controls**: If you define parameters in your design, the viewport will render interactive controls that can be changed in the UI.
 - 📁 **Automated Structure and Dependency Management**: Automatically creates the necessary folder structure and installs dependencies.
 - 🎨 **Focus on Design**: Spend more time designing and less on setup.
 - 🛠️ **Integrated VSCode Experience**: Recommended extensions and launch configurations for a seamless development experience.